Gödel's Incompleteness Theorems for Dummies - Part 1

 Syntax is what the grammar/rules of the formal system allows; semantics is what the formal system wants to do and gives meaning to the formal system.
 More abstractly, semantics is the black box, syntax is the implementation.
 Ideally, syntax should always follow semantics, ie. express the system’s intent as closely as possible.1

-Semantic consequence (if $S$ is TRUE, $\varphi$ is TRUE):
+Semantic consequence (if S is TRUE

 Alright, so why did we bring all this up?
 Turns out, there’s a Gödel’s Completeness Theorem as well.
 Mind you, the Completeness Theorem and the Incompleteness Theorems refer to different kinds of completeness!